canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 If the [model base](/reference/assertions/model.md/#model-assertion-fields) changes, the gadget snap must be modified, and its base must match that of the new model.
 The gadget's default settings are not applied when remodelling, these are used only when the device is [(re)installed](/explanation/recovery-modes.md/#install-mode).
 See [gadget snap](/reference/gadget-snap-format.md/#the-gadget-yaml-file) for further information.

+Restrictions and limitations specific to the gadget:

+* Remodelling will never repartition the disk.
+Thus, the current partitions' size and starting offsets must fall within the ranges permitted by the new gadget.
+* The current bootloader must match the bootloader defined by the new gadget.

 ### Kernel snap

 The kernel snap can also be kept as-is, or modified with any combination of the following items: